Is Tamsulosin like Viagra? All You Need To Know

 Does Tamsulosin give you a hard-on?

-In rare cases, Tamsulosin may give you prolonged erections or Priapism.
+In rare cases, Tamsulosin may sometimes give you prolonged erections or Priapism.
 It is a severe but rare side effect of Tamsulosin.

 If you experience prolonged erections after taking Tamsulosin, you must consult a doctor.